leaftail1880/LLWorldMapUnmined/README.md

-# LeviLamina Mod Template
+# WorldMapUnmined

-Mod Template for LeviLamina
+Mod for LeviLamina to generate file with world map using [unmined.net](https://unmined.net)

+## Features

+Pending...

 ## Usage

+1. Install mod: `lip install github.com/leaftail1880/LLWorldMapUnmined`
+2. Start your server
+3. Navigate to plugins/WorldMapUnmined/config/config.json
+4. Change interval and command params (see [unmined docs](https://unmined.net) for more details)
+5. In your server console run `ll reactivate LLWorldMapUnmined` to apply configuration

 For detailed instructions, see the [LeviLamina Documentation](https://lamina.levimc.org/developer_guides/tutorials/create_your_first_mod/)

-1. Generate a new repository from this template
-2. Clone the new repository
+1. Clone the new repository
-3. Change the mod name and the expected LeviLamina version in `xmake.lua`
-4. Add your code.
-5. Run `xmake f -y -p windows -a x64 -m release` in the root of the repository
+2. Run `xmake repo -u && xmake f -m debug && xmake project -k compile_comamnds` in the root of the repository
+3. Add your code.
-6. Run `xmake` to build the mod.
+4. Run `xmake` to build the mod.

-After a successful build, you will find mod in `bin/`
+5. After a successful build, you will find mod in `bin/`
+6. Test your changes

 ## Contributing